Enjoy this article from the archives:

 It's not a done deal over here, however.
 The pull of my thoughts is still strong, but the love for this moment is stronger.
 The pull of drama still compels me, but the love for showing up where I am is bigger.
 Nothing can compete with the love of this life blazing in and through me, which, along with the depth of night-sky stillness, also includes outrageous laughter, salted chocolate and occasional swoops of sadness.

 Every time I find myself wandering away, I bring myself back to what I love: to this very moment, these exact sensations, this coolness on the surface of my right arm, the sound of a single bird cheeping, the low thrum of the heater.
 I take one conscious breath and return to where the feast is: here.
 And when I do — when thoughts drop away and the one I refer to as "I" disappears — what remains is contentment itself.
 And it is enough.

 No matter how sophisticated, wise, or enlightened you believe you are, how you eat tells all.
 If you want to understand and change your beliefs about abundance, scarcity, deprivation, relaxation, kindness, and what you deserve to give yourself, the world is on your plate.
-During our upcoming November 5-10 retreat, you will learn precise and intuitive steps to channel the obsession with food, body and weight in life-affirming ways so that what you take on your plate and what you want most in your life are aligned.
+During our upcoming May 10-15 online retreat, you will learn precise and intuitive steps to channel the obsession with food, body and weight in life-affirming ways so that what you take on your plate and what you want most in your life are aligned.
+Register now.
 Click here for more information or call 1-703-401-0871 today.